 For a super quick New Year’s eve cake, the the two cake designs below left are perfect.
 You’ll find all the details for the chocolate glitter cake here from Desserts For Breakfast.

 To create the cake below right (from Ruffled), just twhip up a caramel flavoured buttercream and sprinkle it with edible gold glitter.
 Then get out some wooden skewers and tinsel to make these super glam gold pom poms!
-See the tutorial here from 36th Avenue.
+See the tutorial here from 36th Avenue (tutorial no longer available).

 For more winter wedding cake inspiration, see our features: Snowflake Wedding Cakes, Jewelled & Beaded Winter Wedding Cakes, Winter Woodland Wedding Cakes, Winter Wedding Cake Trends, Rustic Winter Wedding Cakes, Winter Berry Cakes, Stag’s Head & Deer Cakes, Knit Effect Cakes, Bas Relief Cake Decorating and Novelty Winter Wedding Cakes.